okx-code/rankupbook/src/Text-Templating/If-Statements.md

-# What Is This?

-As you read in the previous page, Rankup's placeholder engine works on a Java templating engine called Pebble.
-This engine provides many useful features which are accessible to you.
-With this you can create many things withing Rankup which were previously impossible, like IF statements,

-## IF Statements
+## If Statements

-### what is an IF statement?
+### What is an `if` statement?

-An IF statement compares two values with eachother using an operator.
-If the result is `true`, then it will execute the code within a certain codeblock.
+An `if` evaluates a logic statement as either true or false.
+An example logic statement includes comparison of two values with an operator.
+If the result is `true`, then it will execute the code within the next block.
+When the statements evaluates to `false` the `elseif` will be evaluated.
+Only when all `if` and following `elseif` fail will the `else` code block be executed.

 An example
 ```yml